A BRIX Boost Recipe

 A Foliar Spray for Temporary BRIX Boosts

-This past season on our farm, we experimented with an all-natural foliar spray that included humic acid, fulvic acid, kelp meal, fish emulsion, and unsulfured blackstrap molasses.
+Our spray included humic acid, fulvic acid, kelp meal, fish emulsion, and unsulfured blackstrap molasses.
 We didn't just pick these ingredients willy nilly.
 From our understanding:

 Humic acid helps unlock nutrients in the soil